palveeen22/test-verihubs-webcam/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js and npm installed on your local machine.
+- Node.js and npm installed on your local.

 ## Installation